Arctostaphylos uva-ursi

 Arctostaphylos uva-ursi is a plant species of the genus Arctostaphylos widely distributed across circumboreal regions of the subarctic Northern Hemisphere.
-Kinnikinnick (from the Unami for "smoking mixture") is a common name in Canada and the United States.
+Kinnikinnick (from the Unami language for "smoking mixture") is a common name in Canada and the United States.
 Growing up to 30 cm in height, the leaves are evergreen.
 The flowers are white to pink and the fruit is a red berry.